Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Placemaking is the process of transforming public spaces into places that work for people.

 Successful placemaking requires efforts from all scales of players.
-Community intervention and consultation, local councils, planners, architects, community groups, NGOs are just some of the
+Community intervention and consultation, local councils, planners, architects, community groups, and NGOs are just some of the stakeholders involved.
+These players should all take into consideration an area's heritage, culture, creativity, green spaces and more in attempting to make a better place.

 end of paper 2

 ---
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3NTgwMTgyMywtMzg3NDY4MzM2LDEwOT
+eyJoaXN0b3J5IjpbLTE2MjIxOTAxOTIsLTM4NzQ2ODMzNiwxMD
-g0OTQzMDAsMTI1MjI5ODA0LC02NTk4MTgwNTksLTc3MDU3MDc2
+k4NDk0MzAwLDEyNTIyOTgwNCwtNjU5ODE4MDU5LC03NzA1NzA3
-NiwtMTMwMzk5MjU1MV19
+NjYsLTEzMDM5OTI1NTFdfQ==
 -->